 If you prefer, we do offer a copy writing service.
 Contact us via your Support Board to find out more.

 - Please read our Formatting Images, Graphics and Logos article carefully.

 - The resolution of your images should be 72dpi for web pages.

 - The correct naming of the images is essential.

 - REMEMBER – if you do not have express permission to use an image then it cannot be used in the website.
 Google images are not free to use.

-- Make sure you reference any images in your Content Snare form if applicable.
+- Make sure you reference any images in your content form if applicable.

 Search Engine Optimisation (SEO)